QuoteCountertops/coding-challenge-tools/coding_challenge.md

 technologies provided that the general client/service architecture is respected.

-Choose **one** of the following technical tracks that best suits your skillset:

 1. **Full-stack**: include both front-end and back-end.
 2. **Back-end track**: include a minimal front-end (e.g. a static view or API docs).
 Write, document and test your API as if it will be used by other